 Interactive Classroom Games...Jeopardy

-Getting kids engaged is more important than every given how much time children are spending in front of screens.
-There are a lot of great tools out there to engage kids but sometimes the sheer number of options can be overwhelming.
-So we have sifted through the "Jeopardy" options and here are the top two options.
+Getting kids engaged is more important than ever, given how much time children spend in front of screens.
+There are a lot of great tools out there to engage kids, but sometimes the sheer number of options can be overwhelming.
+So we have sifted through the "Jeopardy" options, and here are the top two options.

 Jeopardy Labs makes it easy to create jeopardy templates without PowerPoint.
-There are hundreds of sample games that you can browse, use, and/or edit.
+You can browse, use, and/or edit hundreds of sample games.

-Pros: There are lots of premade games so you spend less time creating questions.
-There is flexibility on methods of play; you can play online, download & embed.
+Pros: There are many premade games, so you spend less time creating questions.
+There is flexibility in methods of play; you can play online, download & embed.
 Keeping track of points is easy because you can tally points on the screen.
 You can play in teams or as individuals.

-Cons: It is not as visually appealing as some other options because the design is different than the game show.
-This is a new technology so there is some learning curve although it is pretty user-friendly.
-Unlike our other option, there are not at this time any embedded diagrams (e.g. maps) so you are limited to text and/or inserting your own images/videos.
+Cons: It is not as visually appealing as other options because the design differs from the game show.
+This is a new technology, so there is some learning curve, although it is pretty user-friendly.
+Unlike our other option, there are no embedded diagrams (e.g., maps) now, so you are limited to text and/or inserting your own images/videos.

 Here are some school-related sample games that we liked:

-This Google slides template allows you to create a fun and interactive jeopardy game to play in your classroom.
-It is really easy to use and flexible - test your kids on any single subject or play with a mix of topics.
+This Google slides template allows you to create a fun and interactive Jeopardy game in your classroom.
+It is easy to use and flexible - test your kids on any subject or play with a mix of topics.

-Cons: You need a Google account - this is something most people have so this shouldn't be a barrier to use.
+Cons: You need a Google account - this is something most people have, so this shouldn't be a barrier to use.
 You may need to download the fonts if you want to use the template as is.
-There is not functionality to tally points in the template so you will need to do that separately.
+There is no functionality to tally points in the template, so you must do that separately.
 Finally, you will need to come up with your own questions.